georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/README.md

  * [streetview](streetview/README.md) ... obviously based on the Google Street View Image API.
  * [osm2geor](osm2geor/README.md) display vector data from OSM (got from the Overpass API) into a vector layer.
  * [measure](measure/README.md) to perform simple distance and area measurements (that cannot be printed).
+ * [measurements](measurements/README.md) to perform advanced distance and area measurements (which can be printed & exported to KML).
  * [locateme](locateme/README.md) allows users to track their location on the map.
  * [fullscreen](fullscreen/README.md) to (obviously) make the map fullscreen.